josephbeuysmum/Dertisch/README.md

 -	allow multiple `DTHeadChefProtocol` instances to be associated with a single `DTWaiterProtocol` instance;
 -	make Head Chefs optional [at registration] so some screens can be entirely Waiter controlled;
 -	instigate Redux-style 'reducer' process for kitchen classes so they can become structs that overwrite themselves;
--	move optional Sous Chefs, Ingredients, and Waiters into their own individual to minimise the footprint of the core framework;
+-	move optional Sous Chefs and Ingredients into their own repos to minimise the footprint of the core framework;
 -	make utils functions native class extensions instead;
 -	new `MetricsSousChef` for serving device-specific numeric constants;
 -	new `LanguageSousChef` for multi-lingual capabilities;